-The converter has (3) possible charging modes; NORMAL, BOOST and STORAGE.
+Some converters may be equipped with a charge wizard There are (3) possible charging modes; NORMAL, BOOST and STORAGE.
 The charge wizard will automatically select the best mode to charge your battery.
 A green LED next to the wizard mode button will indicate by flashes, which mode is currently being used.